Dutch Oven Baked Risotto

 Is there anything better than a warm bowl of creamy risotto?
 How about a creamy risotto that doesn’t require constant stirring?
 This Dutch Oven Risotto is baked in the oven for an easy meal!

 Let’s be honest, I’m lazy.
 As much as I love risotto, I can’t stand spending the whole evening at the stove, stirring and stirring.
-So I started testing other methods for an easier risotto and I landed on this Dutch Oven Baked Risotto that is perfect.
+So I started testing other methods for an easier risotto, and I landed on this Dutch Oven Baked Risotto that is perfect.

 How do you make risotto?

 Risotto is traditionally made on the stovetop, using Arborio rice, broth, vegetables, and Parmesan cheese.
 In this version, we’ll use all those same ingredients but bake it in the oven instead.
 This makes it a great hands-off recipe, perfect for a dinner party!
-You won’t have the spend the whole evening standing at the stove.
+You won’t have to spend the whole evening standing at the stove.

 What is the best rice for risotto?